 After shooting several groups and gong targets, it seemed like the groups were getting tighter.
 My partner shot about a ¾-inch group.
 I have never used Black Hills Ammo before but it proved to be some accurate stuff.

 I used one of my .308 ballistics charts to calculate elevation for longer shots and came in pretty close, hitting the 5-inch popper out to 300 yards.
 The only other factory stuff I had around was Federal 168-grain hunting loads, which gave the same sized groups.
 I believe a little loading savvy would tighten them up a bit more.
 I did manage to group around an inch on the popper at 200 yards.

 The 10-inch gong was hit over and over with ease out to 400 yards.
 Under a minute is plenty of accuracy for a tactical rifle and now is the standard for a hunting rifle.
 Normally I shoot heavy-barreled guns, I might not have let the barrel cool enough for this rifle as it had a thinner hunting type barrel.
 Usually in a hunting scenario the first shot is the most important with the possibility of a follow up shot.

 Barrel heat is not as much of a concern.
 Usually the temperature when hunting is much cooler, also.
 I have heard some hunters go through a box of shells while in the woods.
 I would think that after about the fifth shot the barrel was warming up enough to throw most of the following shots off quite a bit.
 I think they call this phenomenon canyon busting.

 I give the McMillan Tactical Hunter an A, as it gives the hunter the confidence of a custom rifle with the weight of a hunting rifle.
 Now the custom hunting rifle can come to you right out of the box.

 This article appeared in the May 10, 2010 issue of Gun Digest the Magazine.
-Standard Catalog of Firearms, 20th Edition.
+Click here for more information about this issue.